sharecjs/sharec/packages/sharec/README.md

 With this option, cache would be saved in `<project_path>/.sharec/.cache`, instead `node_modules`.

+Especially this feature can be usefull if you are using package manager which do not make `node_modules`.

 Be sure, if you use this option, that `.sharec` directory is not ignored by git!

 Example: